meeb/tubesync/README.md

 downloading any media.
 Check your tasks for the status of your TubeSync install.

-**Be nice.** It's entirely possible that your IP address could get throttled and/or banned, by the source, if you try to crawl extremely large amounts quickly. **Try and be polite with the smallest amount of indexing and concurrent downloads possible for your needs.**
+**Be nice.** It's entirely possible that your IP address could get throttled and/or banned, by the source, if you try to crawl extremely large amounts quickly. **Try to be polite with the smallest amount of indexing and concurrent downloads possible for your needs.**

 Only, if you absolutely must, should you increase [`TUBESYNC_WORKERS`](#advanced-configuration) above its default value.